AlibabaCloudDocs/mongodb/intl.en-US/User Guide/Data security/Audit logs (new version)/Enable the new audit log feature.md

 # Enable the new audit log feature

 The new audit log feature integrates the features of Log Service with ApsaraDB for MongoDB.
 The audit log feature allows you to filter log data, analyze logs online, and export logs.
-This helps you discover security and performance issues of your ApsaraDB for MongoDB instances at the earliest opportunity.
+This helps you discover security and performance issues of your ApsaraDB for MongoDB instances at your earliest opportunity.

-If you want to enable the new audit log feature as a RAM user, the RAM user must be granted the AliyunLogFullAccess permissions.
+If you want to enable the new audit log feature as a RAM user, the RAM user must be granted the AliyunLogFullAccess permission.
 For more information, see [Grant permissions](~~121945~~).

 Alibaba Cloud Log Service is an all-in-one service and has been used in big data analytics scenarios.
 Log Service allows you to collect, consume, ship, search, and analyze log data without the need for extra code resources.
-This service greatly improves O&M efficiency.
-ApsaraDB for MongoDB integrates the features of Log Service to provide the new audit log feature, which is characterized by stability, ease of use, flexibility, and high efficiency.
+This service makes O&M more efficient ApsaraDB for MongoDB integrates the features of Log Service to provide the new audit log feature, which is characterized by stability, ease of use, flexibility, and high efficiency.

 This topic describes how to enable the new audit log feature.